 H&M x Magda Butrym

-In a completely different register, H&M teams up with Magda Butrym for a bouquet of contrasts.
-Behind vaporous ruffles and floral linings, the Polish designer asserts a femininity both dreamy and unshakeable.
-The rose, the totem flower of her universe, becomes a metaphor: delicate and piquant, sensual and indomitable.
-A Slavic aesthetic revisited for widespread distribution, without betraying its DNA.
-The interview between Magda and Ann-Sofie Johansson reveals something else: a gentle sisterhood based on trust, listening and reciprocity.
-What if the beauty of a collab could also be measured by the sincerity behind the scenes?
+In a completely different vein, H&M has teamed up with Magda Butrym for a collection of contrasts.
+Behind the flowing ruffles and floral linings, the Polish designer asserts a femininity that is both dreamy and unwavering.
+The rose, the totem flower of her world, becomes a metaphor: delicate yet prickly, sensual yet indomitable.
+A Slavic aesthetic revisited for mass distribution, without betraying its core identity.
+The joint interview between Magda and Ann-Sofie Johansson reveals something else: a gentle sisterhood, founded on trust, listening, and reciprocity.
+Perhaps the beauty of a collaboration is also measured by the sincerity of what goes on behind the scenes?

 Marine Serre x Repetto

-Some collaborations are choreographic self-evident.
-Marine Serre and Repetto are one of them.
-One rethinks fashion as an ecological and political act; the other has embodied the elegance of gesture since 1947.
-Together, they reinvent two iconic models - the Camille and the Lilouh - with Serre's Moon print and Repetto's sew-and-turn techniques.
-Leather becomes manifest, comfort becomes a stance.
-As Marine recounts her childhood attachment to the Saint-Médard-d'Excideuil factory, it becomes clear that this collab is less a strategy than a return to her roots.
+Some collaborations are an undeniable choreographic necessity.
+The one between Marine Serre and Repetto is a prime example.
+One reimagines fashion as an ecological and political act; the other has embodied the elegance of movement since 1947.
+Together, they reinvent two iconic models—the Camille and the Lilouh—using Serre's Moon print and Repetto's stitch-and-turn technique.
+Leather becomes a statement, comfort a declaration of intent.
+Marine recounts her childhood connection to the Saint-Médard-d'Excideuil factory, and we understand that this collaboration is less a strategy than a return to her roots.
 At the crossroads of childhood and the future.

 When fashion becomes conversation

-Far from standardizing aesthetics, these collaborations reveal singular voices.
-They build bridges between generations, disciplines and territories.
-Above all, they say something essential: fashion is no longer created in isolation.
-It is thought of by two, three or more people.
-Like a living, changing, infinitely human language.
+These collaborations, far from homogenizing aesthetics, reveal unique voices.
+They build bridges between generations, disciplines, and regions.
+And above all, they convey something essential: fashion is no longer created in isolation.
+It is conceived in pairs, trios, or groups.
+Like a living, evolving, and infinitely human language.

 ©H&M